commentary Romans 9

 In spite of her many blessings, Israel according to the flesh has fallen from God’s grace.
 The Jewish branches were broken off the Lord’s olive tree as Jesus had said: the Kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof (Mat 21:43).
 Have the great promises and prophecies upon Israel contained in the Word of God failed?
 No!
 For in the New Covenant, a child of Abraham (and so a true Jew) is identified by internal, spiritual qualities instead of physical genealogies.
 The real Jew and man of God is revealed inwardly; and circumcision is that of the heart (Rom 2:28-29).

 God’s Word concerning Israel has not failed and the promises to Abraham have not been voided; they continue valid as always.
 Yet a big change has taken place.
-The Gentiles have been offered a place in the family of Abraham by adoption, and the criteria used to be acceptably adopted is faith.
+The Gentiles have been offered a place in the family of Abraham by adoption, and the criteria to be adopted is faith in Christ.
 This is explained at length in Galatians 3, and illustrated in the one olive tree of the Lord in chapter 11.

 The heirs of the promise then, are not the physical Jews but the spiritual children of Abraham (Gal 4:28; Eph 3:6).
-This we saw in the earlier chapters of Romans also, to the end the promise might be sure to all the seed; not to that only which is of the Law, but to that also which is of the faith of Abraham, who is the father of us all (Rom 4:13-16).
-It is a stunning fact that some famous Bible teachers reject the idea that the promises of God to the Jews have come also upon the Gentiles.
+This we saw in the earlier chapters of Romans also: to the end the promise might be sure to all the seed; not to that only which is of the Law, but to that also which is of the faith of Abraham, who is the father of us all (Rom 4:13-16).
+It is astounding that some famous Bible teachers reject the idea that the promises of God to the Jews have come also upon the Gentiles.
 Using their words, this is “the dangerous heresy of replacement theology.”
 It reminds me of early Protestantism’s rejection of the “Anabaptist heresy.”
 Many, many of our humble, Scripture-believing Anabaptist fore-fathers were tortured and murdered by Protestants in the very name of God.
-The Protestants were on the wrong side of Scripture then and they are on the wrong side again here.
+The Protestants were on the wrong side of Scripture then, and here they are plainly on the wrong side of it again.

 The Apostle gives the account of Abraham to demonstrate the validity of this method.
-For God had determined to exclude seven of Abraham’s children from the promises and extend the blessing of sonship upon the lineage of Isaac only.
+For God had determined to exclude seven of Abraham’s children from the promises and extend the blessing of sonship upon the lineage of Isaac only, the second-born.
 These were counted for the seed, even though there were other blood children of Abraham.
 God however, had planned to call only Isaac’s seed, “the children of Abraham.”
 The word of promise was to Sarah’s son (v9).
 And the scenario repeated in the case of Isaac’s children, Jacob and Esau.
-Both were sons of Isaac, yet God chose Jacob only to be the lineage of the promise.
-Esau and his children, although not a whit less a Jew by blood than Jacob and his children, were not counted as children of Abraham according to the promise.
-From Jacob onward the genealogy is inclusive, while before him it was selective.
+Both were sons of Isaac, yet God again chose only the second-born, Jacob, to be the lineage of the promise.
+Esau and his children, although not a whit less Jews by blood than Jacob and his children, were not counted as children of Abraham according to the promise.
+From Jacob onward, the genealogy is inclusive, while before him it was selective.

-Later in this chapter we will see that God had deeper plans for those early blood-Jews who were not chosen, but here the point is well-made.
+Later in this chapter we will see that God did have plans for those early blood-Jews who were not chosen, but here the point is well-made.
 If blood alone were indeed the only criterion in determining who is a Jew, then how could God exclude the seven sons of Abraham who each became mighty nations?
 The answer is obvious.
-Blood alone was not the way God determined who was a child of Abraham in the past and so there is no infidelity in Him for deciding that now He will determine the child of Abraham by evaluating them according to the Law of Faith (Gal 3:7-9).
+Blood alone was not the way God determined who was a child of Abraham in the past, and so He is justified in deciding that now He will determine the child of Abraham by evaluating them according to the Law of Faith (Gal 3:7-9).
 And that is consistent with His character, for He has always looked internally, weighing the intents and thoughts of the heart.
 That the blessing of Abraham might come on the Gentiles through Jesus Christ.

 10 And not only this; but when Rebecca also had conceived by one, even by our father Isaac; 11 (For the children being not yet born, neither having done any good or evil, that the purpose of God according to election might stand, not of works, but of him that calleth;)

-Unfortunately, some teachers have extracted these verses from their context to formulate a doctrine that is foreign to the Word of God and injurious to the character of God.
-We refer to the Calvinist idea of Election; that Man has no choice nor free-will and that God decides who He will save without evaluating the hearts of men.
-He simply chooses one and rejects the other, with no thought even to a man’s desire to be saved.
-That idea flies in the face of many other Scriptures, although inattentive reading of this passage might lead to said pre-mature conclusion.
-A diligent student of the Word will read it all, so as to rightly divide the Word of Truth (2Tim 2:15).
+It is crucial to read attentively here to avoid their erroneous conclusion.
+A diligent student of the Word will read it all, so as to rightly divide the Truth (2Tim 2:15).
 The story is told of a Calvinist disputing his theology with a non-Calvinist, with neither being able to persuade the other.
 Finally the Calvinist said, “So shall I just tear Romans 9 out of the Bible?”
 Replied the other, “Only if you want to walk around with just one page of the Bible.”

-And so David counselled Solomon: My son, know thou the God of thy father, and serve Him with a perfect heart and with a willing mind: for the Lord searcheth all hearts, and understandeth all the imaginations of the thoughts: if thou seek Him, He will be found of thee; but if thou forsake Him, He will cast thee off for ever (1Chr 28:9).
+Remember how David counseled Solomon: My son, know thou the God of thy father, and serve Him with a perfect heart and with a willing mind: for the Lord searcheth all hearts, and understandeth all the imaginations of the thoughts: if thou seek Him, He will be found of thee; but if thou forsake Him, He will cast thee off for ever (1Chr 28:9).

-So also did Jeremiah give God’s warning to all: I the Lord search the heart, I try the reins, even to give every man according to his ways, and according to the fruit of his doings (Jer 17:10).
+Remember too God’s blunt warning to all: I the Lord search the heart, I try the reins, even to give every man according to his ways, and according to the fruit of his doings (Jer 17:10).

-Let us admit to a Bible “doctrine of Election” if it be demanded of us, but we will define it by using the Scriptures and not by using men’s narrow logic and flawed wisdom (1Cor 3:18-21).
-According to his own writings, God fore-ordained and created us to perform good works (Eph 2:10; Tit 2:14; Heb 10:24); would the Apostle here affirm the opposite?
+If demanded of one, let us recognize a “doctrine of Election” also, but let us establish its definition by using all the Scriptures on that topic and not just a selected few.
+Man’s narrow logic and flawed wisdom very often makes him to become a fool (1Cor 3:18-21).
+According to His own writings, God fore-ordained and created us to perform good works (Eph 2:10; Tit 2:14; Heb 10:24); would the Apostle here affirm the opposite?
 May it never be!
 Allow these verses their proper meaning in this context and the sense becomes clear: God’s good purpose in calling, election, covenants and all human interaction, is based on His perfect wisdom and foreknowledge.
-He knows exactly what is best and He will perform it.
-There is no unrighteousness in Him!
+He knows exactly what is best and He will accomplish it (Is 55:11).
+There is no unrighteousness in Him.

 12 It was said unto her, The elder shall serve the younger.
 13 As it is written, Jacob have I loved, but Esau have I hated.
 14 What shall we say then?
 Is there unrighteousness with God?
 God forbid.

-Here, Jacob and Esau are symbols for their respective descendants.
-God favored the Israelites with the covenants and the Law (v4-5), but excluded the nation of Esau.
-Calvinists mistakenly make Jacob and Esau personally the topic of discussion to build their doctrine of election.
-Yet Esau himself never served Jacob, who lived in fear of his brother for most of his life!
-Hear the full Scripture: I have loved you, saith the Lord.
+Jacob and Esau are used here as representative names for the two nations they engendered, as also in the passage quoted in verse 13: I have loved you, saith the Lord.
 Yet ye say, Wherein hast Thou loved us?
 Was not Esau Jacob’s brother? saith the Lord: yet I loved Jacob, and I hated Esau, and laid his mountains and his heritage waste for the dragons of the wilderness (Mal 1:2-3).
-For centuries, Jacob’s descendants were chosen and blessed while Esau’s descendants were laid waste.
-Jacob’s descendants had the covenants, the promises and the Law, but Esau’s descendants were aliens and strangers to God.
+Jacob’s descendants were blessed with the covenants, the promises and the Law, while Esau’s descendants were aliens and strangers to God (v4-5).
+Calvinists mistakenly take Jacob and Esau personally to be the topic here, but that is impossible.
+Esau never served Jacob, who lived in fear of his brother for most of his life.

-Adam Clarke presents a strong case for reading this chapter with this important distinction, that Jacob and Esau are representative names for the two nations they engendered.
-He points out that “the children” (v11) is not in the Greek and that even in the original OT passage the subject was not Jacob and Esau, but their posterity: And the Lord said unto her, Two nations are in thy womb, and two manner of people shall be separated from thy bowels; and the one people shall be stronger than the other people; and the elder shall serve the younger(Gen 25:23).
-Thus, Paul uses this example to explain God’s choice of the nation of Israel.
-The idea of God choosing Jacob personally is a false inference.
-Furthermore, that perfectly fits the topic of chapters 9-11, which is not a lesson on personal salvation, but of God’s rejection of Jews by blood and His calling and election of Jews by Faith (v24).
+Adam Clarke points out that “the children” (v11) is not in the Greek and that the passage quoted in verse 12 was not about Jacob and Esau either.
+And the Lord said unto her, Two nations are in thy womb, and two manner of people shall be separated from thy bowels; and the one people shall be stronger than the other people; and the elder shall serve the younger(Gen 25:23).
+So this example is given to explain God’s choice of the nation of Israel, which is the general topic of chapters 9-11.
+It is not specifically a lesson on personal salvation, but of God’s rejection of blood Jews and His calling and election of Jews according to Faith (v24).

-Hate seems a strong word in light of verses like 1John 3:15, Whosoever hateth his brother is a murderer: any ye know that no murderer hath eternal life abiding in him.
+Esau have I hated.
+“Hate” seems a strong word in light of verses like 1John 3:15, Whosoever hateth his brother is a murderer: any ye know that no murderer hath eternal life abiding in him.
 On the other hand, Jesus warned in Luke 14:26, If any man come to Me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be My disciple.
-Note however, that the word hate is the natural opposite of love.
+Nevertheless, the word hate is the natural opposite of love.
 There is no in-between ground here!
 Either our works demonstrate that we love God, or they demonstrate that we hate Him (Mat 6:24).
 God loves righteousness but hates evil.
 He hates even the excellency of Jacob if it be wicked (Amos 6:8).

-Any theology or doctrine that depicts God as unfair or capricious in loving Jacob but hating Esau must be rejected immediately.
+Any theology or doctrine that depicts God as unfair or capricious in loving Jacob but hating Esau is blasphemous.
+It must be rejected immediately.
 Is there unrighteousness with God?
 Never.
 He is the Rock, His work is perfect: for all His ways are judgment: a God of truth and without iniquity, just and right is He (Deut 32:4).
-We argued in the previous chapter that our time-less God is perfect in knowledge and wisdom; of course He knows all things before they happen! (see Rom 8:29).
+We argued in the previous chapter that our God exists outside of time and is perfect in knowledge and wisdom; so of course He knows every event from that God-only perspective (see note for Rom 8:29).
+All things are naked and opened unto (His) eyes (Heb 4:13), but our limited minds are completely incapable of understanding an existence without time.

 15 For he saith to Moses, I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion.
 16 So then it is not of him that willeth, nor of him that runneth, but of God that sheweth mercy.

 The Apostle quotes this passage to prove his answer in the previous verse, that there is no unrighteousness with God.
-In that occasion, God gave to Moses a sign of His highest benevolence, saying: I will make all my goodness pass before thee, and I will proclaim the name of the LORD before thee; and will be gracious to whom I will be gracious, and will shew mercy on whom I will shew mercy (Ex 33:19).
-He is all-wise and all-good, so He will always bestow mercy and compassion judiciously and fairly.
+In that occasion, God gave Moses a sign of His high character, saying: I will make all My goodness pass before thee, and I will proclaim the name of the LORD before thee; and will be gracious to whom I will be gracious, and will shew mercy on whom I will shew mercy (Ex 33:19).
+Our God is all-wise and all-good, so He will always bestow mercy and compassion judiciously and fairly.
 Gracious is the Lord, and righteous; yea, our God is merciful (Ps 116:5); for the Lord our God is righteous in all His works which He doeth (Dan 9:14).
 His judgments are true and righteous (Rev 16:7).
 Always!
 His mercy and compassion is ready to be poured into the hearts of those who sincerely search for Him.
 He is actively looking for people who humble themselves to seek His grace (1Pet 5:5).

 Willingness of heart and full effort to win the prize are essential characteristics found in every saved person, but there is no work of Man that can earn him the grace of God.
-No force of will, no strength of effort is sufficient enough to acquire salvation.
+No force of will, no strength of effort can acquire salvation for oneself.
 This we saw in chapter four.
 By doing good works no man (or nation) will be justified before God (see note Rom 4:5), and that’s because Man’s righteousness, being always mixed with unrighteousness, is never strong enough to obligate God to act mercifully.
 He decides, and nobody else (Is 40:13-14).
 Salvation depends entirely on God’s mercy and grace, and not upon justice or merit (Rom 11:6).
 No man can say, “God owes me salvation.”
 Or justice, or mercy.
 God is entirely free to bless whomsoever He chooses.

-According to the Scriptures, God is very longsuffering and patient with Man.
+The Scriptures testify that God is very longsuffering and patient with Man.
 He receives all who come to Him for spiritual healing and forgiveness of sins (John 6:37).
 Whosoever shall call upon the name of the Lord shall be saved (Rom 10:13).
 If we confess our sins, He is faithful and just to forgive us our sins (1John 1:9).
-So while God alone decides when and to whom He will extend mercy, we know that He is moved by humility and faith.
+So while God alone decides when and to whom He will extend mercy, we know that He is moved by man’s sincere expressions of humility and faith.
 God’s introduction to Moses at Mount Sinai is noteworthy: And the Lord passed by before him, and proclaimed, The Lord, the Lord God, merciful and gracious, longsuffering, and abundant in goodness and truth, keeping mercy for thousands, and forgiving iniquity and transgression and sin, and that will by no means clear the guilty; visiting the iniquity of the fathers upon the children, and upon the children’s children, unto the third and to the fourth generation (Ex 34:6-7).
-This is how He wanted to be known.
-Very gracious, yet fully just.
-He will not clear the guilty (those who refuse to seek forgiveness and obey Him), but will show mercy and forgive the iniquities of every humbled heart.
+This is how God wanted to be known – very gracious, yet fully just.
+He will not clear the guilty (those who refuse to obey Him), but will show mercy and forgive the iniquities of every humbled heart.

-The Calvinist idea is that the will or disposition to be saved is foreign to all men; they are utterly depraved beasts with not even a sense to choose right or wrong.
-They think that God indiscriminately and randomly chooses to save certain men, and within these He puts the desire to be saved.
-And these cannot do else but be saved!
-They are irresistibly drawn and forcibly saved.
-These ideas do not come from the Word of Truth, but are pressed upon it.
+The Calvinist idea is that the will or disposition to be saved is foreign to all men; they are utterly depraved beasts that are not capable of choosing between right and wrong.
+They think that God indiscriminately and randomly “elects” certain men and within these He puts the desire to be saved.
+And these cannot do else but be saved; they are irresistibly drawn and forcibly saved.
+These ideas do not come from the Word of Truth, but are pressed uncomfortably upon it.

-Abraham had made his own plans to become a father of many nations, praying, O that Ishmael might live before Thee!
+Abraham thought to make his own plans to become a father of many nations, praying, O that Ishmael might live before Thee!
 (Gen 17:18).
-But God had willed something different.
-Isaac too made his own plans to bless Esau when God had willed something different.
+But God had purposed something different.
+Isaac too made his own plans to bless Esau when God had chosen differently.
 God shows mercy according to His own good purpose and will.
 Jacob, for instance, wrestled with the Angel and refused to let go without a blessing.
-He was rewarded for his tenacity and perseverance!
+He was rewarded for his tenacity and perseverance.

 17 For the scripture saith unto Pharaoh, Even for this same purpose have I raised thee up, that I might shew my power in thee, and that my name might be declared throughout all the earth.
 18 Therefore hath he mercy on whom he will have mercy, and whom he will he hardeneth.

-In that way God extended mercy to Moses and the Israelites (v15), but hardened Pharaoh and the Egyptians (v17).
-And the next chapters describe a similar case, how that God blinded physical Israel and accepted the Gentiles because of the Jew’s constant unbelief and wickedness (Rom 11:7-8).
-Again, He did not hardened their hearts directly, but brought events and experiences into their lives that would either cause them to serve Him more fully, or would provoke them to reject Him more and more.
-Jesus taught this principle in Mat 13:12 and Mat 25:29.
-God doesn’t want half-hearted followers (Rev 3:15-16).
-In His infinite wisdom and power, He ever acts with Man.
+Shortly, the Apostle will describe how God blinded physical Israel and accepted the Gentiles through the Jews’ unbelief (Rom 11:7-8).
+Again we see that He did not harden their hearts against their will, but brought events and experiences into their lives that put them squarely in the Test – chose or reject the Messiah of God.
+Jesus Himself taught this principle (Mat 13:12; 25:29), for He does not want half-hearted followers.
 Behold therefore the goodness and severity of God: on [the Jews] which fell, severity; but toward [the grafted-in Gentiles], goodness, if thou continue in His goodness: otherwise thou also shalt be cut off (Rom 11:22).
 This is Paul’s point here.

 The Calvinistic view of God’s interaction with Man is fatalistic and spirit-crushing.
 God becomes an ogre who saves arbitrarily, extending forgiveness to men who have not asked for it and damning others who seek His favor.
 Read in a certain way, these verses could be used to support Calvin’s theology, but there is a far better and Scripturally-consistent view which we have advanced throughout these notes.
 Rather than creating human robots that move at His command, God’s technique is a masterful, undetected maneuvering of events and experiences to construct a marvelous, spiritual Edifice.
 In this life we will never completely understand the multi-fold manners and designs whereby God directs human affair, but we can glimpse His hand at work in the history of the world!
 Why did God warn Joseph in a dream to take Jesus into Egypt instead of simply ending the wicked Herod’s life a few years early?
 Why did He allow John the Baptist to languish in prison and then suffer a sudden and ignominious death?
 We don’t have the answers.
 Shall we that are formed say to Him, Why hast thou made me thus?